operasoftware/devopera/blog/_posts/2010-02-12-html-experiments-speak-the-web-sheffield.md

 ---
-title: 'HTML Experiments: Speak The Web, Sheffield'
+title: 'HTML Experiments: Speak the Web, Sheffield'
 authors:
 - bruce-lawson
 tags:
 - html
 - talk
 - odin
-layout: article
+layout: post
 ---
 <p>I was privileged to be invited to speak at the inaugural <a href="http://speaktheweb.org/">Speak The Web</a> &quot;gig&quot; conference, in Sheffield on Monday 8 February.
 I demoed lots of <abbr>HTML</abbr>5, especially video.</p>
 <p>The presentation is available on Slideshare:</p>